kojikawrites/kojikawrites.github.io/docs/_posts/2024-06-02-tile-map-expansion.md

     chunk.
 These chunks also do not exist, so layer *3* informs the manager that it needs generation.
 The chunk manager then queries layer *2* and the process is repeated, and so on, until layer *0* is queried by layer *1*.
-Layer *0* is fully populated, so at that point, the missing layer *1* chunk is generated using layer *0* as the source, which then becomes immediately available for the missing layer *2* chunk, which then becomes available...
+Layer *0* is fully populated, so at that point, the missing layer *1* chunk is generated using layer *0* as the source, which then becomes immediately available for the missing layer *2* chunk, which then becomes immediately available...
 You see where I'm going with this, right?

 In a nutshell, when a chunk needs to be generated, it's pushed onto a stack until all chunks that it depends upon have been created (also pushed onto the stack), and then popped off one-by-one until the stack is empty.